-Financial liabilities including trade and other payables, amounts due to related companies and bank borrowings are subsequently measured at amortised cost, using the effective interest method.
+Financial liabilities of the Group (including accounts and other payables, amounts due to related companies and bank borrowings) are subsequently measured at amortised cost using the effective interest method.

 Derecognition of financial liabilities

 The Group derecognises financial liabilities when, and only when, the Group's obligations are discharged, cancelled or have expired.
 The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in profit or loss.